Oxidit/Design/README.md

-# Currentl look
+# Current look
-You can see the result here
+You can see the result here proeon.it or here:
 ![Main screen](https://github.com/Oxidit/Design/blob/main/ProEonIT.jpg "")
 ___________________________________________________________